-Big thanks go to Chris, my amazing husband that made all of this possible, my step-dad Bob for helping me with the above photos, and of course to Linda of Calling it Home and House Beautiful for hosting such an inspirational collaboration of home design.
+Big thanks go to Chris, my amazing husband that made all of this possible, my step-dad Bob for helping me with the reveal photos, and of course to Linda of Calling it Home for hosting the One Room Challenge which is always such an inspirational collaboration of home design.

 And of course, thank YOU, our supporters, for checking out our first ORC journey!

 It was a huge learning experience for us!